Can We Build a Monolithic Model for Fake Image Detection? SICA: Semantic-Induced Constrained Adaptation for Unified-Yet-Discriminative Artifact Feature Space Reconstruction: Abstract

 \section{Abstract}

 Fake Image Detection (FID), aiming at unified detection across four image forensic subdomains, is critical in real-world forensic scenarios.
 Compared with ensemble approaches, monolithic FID models are theoretically more promising, but to date, consistently yield inferior performance in practice.
-In this work, by discovering the ``heterogeneous phenomenon'', which is the intrinsic distinctness of artifacts across subdomains, we diagnose the cause of this underperformance for the first time: the collapse of the artifact feature space driven by such phenomenon.
+In this work, we identify the intrinsic distinctness of artifacts across subdomains—a critical barrier we term the ``Ji-Zhe phenomenon".
+Driven by this phenomenon, we diagnose the cause of this underperformance for the first time: the collapse of the artifact feature space.
 The core challenge for developing a practical monolithic FID model thus boils down to the ``unified-yet-discriminative" reconstruction of the artifact feature space.
 To address this paradoxical challenge, we hypothesize that high-level semantics can serve as a structural prior for the reconstruction, and further propose Semantic-Induced Constrained Adaptation (SICA), the first monolithic FID paradigm.
 Extensive experiments on our \textit{OpenMMSec} dataset demonstrate that SICA outperforms 15 state-of-the-art methods and reconstructs the target unified-yet-discriminative artifact feature space in a near-orthogonal manner, thus firmly validating our hypothesis.
-The code and dataset are available at:~\url{https://github.com/scu-zjz/SICA_OpenMMSec}.
+The code and dataset are available at:~\url{https://github.com/venus-guangjian/SICA_OpenMMSec}.